Gosford High School: Music

 Apart from the mandatory Music course in Year 8, the school has several music groups and programmes, including a Concert Band that has toured overseas in Hong Kong, New Zealand and Singapore.
 A school musical is held every two years.
 The school also hosts an annual Kerle Comp, in which students form bands to perform the music of Bobby King.
+There is also 2 main school bands, the Concert Band and the Premier Ensemble.
+Players have a special opportunity to play with other skilled musicians.

 Sport

 The school holds annual swimming, athletics and cross country carnivals, with achieving students competing in higher level competitions.
 Within the school there are four sporting houses: Kingsbury (red and white), Rowe (black and white), Wheeler (green and yellow) and OSU (brown and yellow), named after prominent members of the local community and the Old Students Union.

 Gosford and Orange High School have an annual school exchange program which has taken place since 1968.
 Each year sporting teams are selected from both Orange and Gosford High Schools to compete against each other for the Malynley Shield, the name Malynley being an acronym of Dews' family members who donated the shield.